transcending1/Review/admin/subpage/modules/module_doc/SGD Regression.md

 ### 10.learning_rate
-+ Description

-The learning rate schedule: 'constant': eta = eta0 'optimal': eta = 1.0 / (alpha * (t + t0)) where t0 is chosen by a heuristic proposed by Leon Bottou. 'invscaling': [default] eta = eta0 / pow(t, power_t) 'adaptive': e ta = eta0, as long as the training keeps decreasin g.
-Each time n_iter_no_change consecuti ve epochs fail to decrease the training loss by tol or fail to increase validation score by tol if early_stopping is True, the c urrent learning rate is divided by 5.
+"The learning rate schedule:        'constant':     \n                    eta = eta0        'optimal':            eta\n              = 1.0 / (alpha * (t + t0))            where t0 is\n              chosen by a heuristic proposed by Leon Bottou.   \n                  'invscaling': [default]            eta = eta0\n              / pow(t, power_t)        'adaptive':            e\n             ta = eta0, as long as the training keeps decreasin\n             g.
+Each time n_iter_no_change consecuti\n             ve epochs fail to decrease the            training\n              loss by tol or fail to increase validation score \n             by tol if            early_stopping is True, the c\n             urrent learning rate is divided by 5."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |